Military Spouses: A Gold Mine of Untapped Talent

-The biggest challenge for military spouses is having to move often, making it difficult for them to build and sustain careers.
+Their biggest challenge is having to move often, making it difficult for them to build and sustain careers.
 There are often gaps in their employment, which must be explained in every interview and on every resume.

 Hidden Talent Pool

-As with hiring veterans, employing military spouses is simply a sound business practice.
-In a job market where recruiters are clamoring for talent, military spouses represent an untapped talent pool.
-Spouses deliver a wide array of skills that apply to a wide range of fields.
-As part of their spouse roles, they’ve become adaptable, resilient, strong leaders, team players and effective under pressure.
+As with hiring veterans, employing military spouses is a sensible business practice.
+In a job market where recruiters are clamoring for talent, military spouses can deliver with an array of skills that apply to a wide range of fields.
+By necessity military spouses have become adaptable, resilient, strong leaders and team players who can handle pressure.